Anti-Trump protesters turn out to rallies in New York, Washington and other cities across country

 Recommended Videos

-Thomas Bassford drove from his home some three hours away in Maine to witness the reenactment of the Battles of Lexington and Concord and “the shot heard ‘round the world” on April 19, 1775 that heralded the start of the nation’s war for independence from Britain.
+Thomas Bassford was among those who joined demonstrators at the reenactment of the Battles of Lexington and Concord outside of Boston.
+“The shot heard ’round the world” on April 19, 1775, heralded the start of the nation’s war for independence from Britain.

-The 80-year-old retired mason said he believed Americans today are under attack from their own government and need to stand up against it.
+The 80-year-old retired mason from Maine said he believed Americans today are under attack from their own government and need to stand up against it.

 “This is a very perilous time in America for liberty," Bassford said, as he attended the event with his partner, daughter and two grandsons.
 "I wanted the boys to learn about the origins of this country and that sometimes we have to fight for freedom.”

-Elsewhere, protests were planned outside Tesla car dealerships against billionaire Trump adviser Elon Musk and his role in downsizing the federal government while still others organized more community-service events, such as food drives, teach-ins and volunteering at local shelters.
+Elsewhere, protests were planned outside Tesla car dealerships against billionaire Trump adviser Elon Musk and his role in downsizing the federal government.
+Others organized more community-service events, such as food drives, teach-ins and volunteering at local shelters.

 The protests come just two weeks after similar nationwide protests against the Trump administration drew thousands to the streets across the country.

-Organizers say they’re protesting against what they view as Trump’s civil rights and constitutional violations, including efforts to deport scores of immigrants and scale back the federal government by firing thousands of government workers and effectively shutter entire agencies.
+Organizers say they’re protesting what they call Trump’s civil rights violations and constitutional violations, including efforts to deport scores of immigrants and to scale back the federal government by firing thousands of government workers and effectively shutter entire agencies.

 Some of the events drew on the spirit of the American Revolutionary War, calling for “no kings” and resistance to tyranny.

-Boston resident George Bryant, who was among protesting in Concord, a Boston suburb, said was concerned Trump was creating a “police state” in America as he held up a sign saying, “Trump fascist regime must go now!”
+Boston resident George Bryant, who was among those protesting in Concord, Massachusetts, said he was concerned Trump was creating a “police state” in America as he held up a sign saying, “Trump fascist regime must go now!”

 “He’s defying the courts.
 He’s kidnapping students.
 He’s eviscerating the checks and balances,” Bryant said.
 “This is fascism.”